ADUS — Addus HomeCare Corporation

 2. Strategic Updates and Business Highlights

-• Acquisitions: Closed on the acquisition of HomeCourt Home Care in Indiana, with plans for another acquisition in the state, enhancing market reach.
+- Acquisitions: Closed on the acquisition of HomeCourt Home Care in Indiana, with plans for another acquisition in the state.
+These moves are part of a strategy to expand market reach and geographic density.

-• Caregiver App: Rolled out in major states, showing positive early adoption rates, aimed at improving caregiver engagement and service delivery.
+- Caregiver App: Rolled out in major states, showing early positive adoption and utilization, aimed at improving caregiver engagement and service delivery.

 3. Forward Guidance and Outlook